What to Pack for a Ski Trip

 Protective Gear

 If it's your first time skiing or snowboarding then you've probably been warned about how much you will fall.
+And you will, so be sure to pack some protective gear.
 Knee pads are a great starting point.
 Snowboarders, you'll probably be falling a lot more, especially on your bottom.
-Padded impact shorts can be worn internally over your thermal pants while external bum pads can be worn externally.
+Padded impact shorts can be worn internally over your thermal pants while external bum pads (which look more like cushions) can be worn externally and often come in interesting designs such as turtle shells.
+Both do the job.
 Wrist guards are also ideal as newer skiers and snowboarders put out their hands when falling (a big no-no).

 Back Pack